 This approach revealed that distraction and reappraisal were by far the most commonly used strategies in this context.
-Of the 182 self-reported events in which a participant indicated they attempted to downregulate their emotions, 30.7% used reappraisal and 61.5% used distraction, with the other three strategies (i.e., suppression, situation modification, situation selection) combined appearing in fewer than 20% of events (Note that the total percentage sum is greater than 100% due to the occurrence of multi-strategy events).
+Of the 182 self-reported downregulated events recorded in the pilot, 30.7% used reappraisal and 61.5% used distraction, with the other three strategies (i.e., suppression, situation modification, situation selection) combined appearing in fewer than 20% of events (Note that the total percentage sum is greater than 100% due to the occurrence of multi-strategy events).
 Two hypotheses-blind raters classified each observation’s strategy description in Study 1 into one or more strategy categories: Reappraisal, Distraction, Suppression, a combination of the three, or none of the above (IRR Agreement = 0.877).
 Situation Modification and Selection were excluded due to the infrequency of their use.
 Suppression was also used infrequently in Study 1, but was categorized by Study 1 raters due to its large presence within the broader literature.
 Raters were undergraduate research assistants who were trained using the same methodology described in the pilot study, but were not the same raters from the pilot study.
 The training materials and instructions generated for this purpose have been made available within our OSF repository (See Open Practices).